What is Allergic Rhinitis?

 - Nasal steroid sprays.
 These are the first-line and most effective treatments for allergic rhinitis.
-Some, such as Flonase and Nasocort, are available over-the-counter, while others require a prescription.
+Most, such as Flonase and Nasocort, are available over-the-counter, while others require a prescription.
 For optimal results, they should be used daily, particularly during spring and summer.

 - Oral antihistamines.
 When a nasal steroid spray alone is not sufficient, your doctor may recommend an oral antihistamine such as Benadryl or Claritin.
 These medicines are also available over-the-counter and are usually taken on an as-needed basis, although patients with severe symptoms may need to use them daily.
 Keep in mind that Benadryl causes sedation and should not be used while driving.
-Claritin and Zyrtec do not cause sleepiness.
+Claritin, Allegra, and Zyrtec do not cause sleepiness.

 - Decongestants.
 For patients with particularly bad nasal symptoms, your doctor may recommend a decongestant such as pseudophedrine.
-We generally do not recommend Sudafed “PE” because is not very effective.
+We generally do not recommend Sudafed “PE” because its active ingredient, phenylephrine, is not very effective.
 Pseudophedrine is only available “behind the counter”–you have to ask the pharmacist, but you do not need a prescription.
 Nasal Sprays such as Afrin can also be helpful, but you should not use them for more than 3 days.